 3. And the Band Played On

-This international bestseller and modern classic is about the AIDS epidemic.
+This international bestseller and a modern classic are about the AIDS epidemic.
 A very important piece of modern history and a must-read.

 “…great and lethal epidemics are never merely biological events, and never elicit merely biological or scientific responses.
 They become social forces in their own right, carving deep new fissures in the political and cultural landscape, thrusting up buried fears and hatreds.” – New York Times